victorqribeiro/montyhall/README.md

 # About

 I wrote this a long long time ago.
 I remeber the Monty Hall problem being the first time I got interested in coding a game experiment.
-I've update my original code just to translate things to english and to add support to mobile browsers, the rest is just like I first designed the game experiment.
+I've update my original code just to translate things to english and to add support to mobile browsers, the rest is just like I first designed the game.

 Click on a door, if you want to stick with it, click on it again.
 If not, click another door to make the switch.

-After you play you'll be show basic statistics so you can see for yourself what is the best way ti play the game: pick a port and stick to it, or to switch after a initial pick.
+After you play you'll be shown basic statistics so you can see for yourself what is the best way to play the game: pick a door and stick to it, or to switch after a initial pick.